 Chemicals and emissions that are released into the atmosphere must be managed within acceptable limits to avoid harm to communities and the natural environment.
 It involves implementation of the National Environmental Management Air Quality Act (2004) which will give attention to the monitoring and control of the sources of air pollution and emission levels at a provincial and local level.
 The key priority of this programme is to give attention to the lack of reliable and consistent air quality data from monitoring stations across the province.
 Key programme activities include managing the network of ambient air quality monitoring which has been established, developing source inventories, enforcing emission and ambient standards; and improving government and industrial reporting.
 Richards Bay, owing to increasing industrial development, is at risk of health and environmental problems associated with air pollution.
-The DAEA is proposing an in-depth health study in Richards Bay to determine the relationship of atmospheric contaminants and health based outcomes especially respiratory ailments and afflictions.
+An in-depth health study was conducted in Richards Bay to determine the relationship of atmospheric contaminants and health based outcomes especially respiratory ailments and afflictions.
+The report is yet to be finalised.

 The coastal zone is under pressure from growth and development, as well as unsustainable uses, and is vulnerable to the impacts of climate change and sea level rise.
 Integrated coastal zone management involves the integration of various legislative measures, management measures that focus spatially on coastal land and marine waters; and a high level of intergovernmental cooperation.
 Special attention is needed to coordinate and align provincial and national plans, and in turn to support coastal municipalities to integrate these plans into their own planning frameworks.
 The programme has to overcome local challenges of an extended planning system (it requires coastal municipalities to plan across the land/sea interface); managing the pressures of coastal urbanisation, dealing with harvesting and exploitation of marine and coastal resources; and meeting minimum requirements for protecting marine areas.
 Key areas of focus of the provincial conservation authority, Ezemvelo KZN Wildlife, is the establishment and management of Marine Protected Areas, monitoring of compliance along the coastline, with regards to planning and development and harvesting and the management of estuaries.
-DAEA are developing a provincial Coastal Management Program (CMP) which is a provincial policy directive for the management of the coastal zone in the province, and in the determination of coastal set back line for KZN Province, which will inform planning and development control along the coastline.
-The uKhahlamba-Maluti Transfrontier Conservation Area (TFCA) has been in operation since 2002.
-A number of shortcomings have been identified such as restrictions to cross border operations for official activities related to conservation.
-In order to unlock economic opportunities and job creation related to the TFCA, it is proposed that a single management authority be established.
-The successes of the Isimangaliso Wetland Park World Heritage Site management authority can be drawn upon.
+DEDTEA are developing a provincial Coastal Management Program (CMP) which is a provincial policy directive for the management of the coastal zone in the province, and in the determination of coastal set back line for KZN Province, which will inform planning and development control along the coastline.

-In terms of improving the management of water quality in the province, the national Department of Water Affairs is running the Green Drop and Blue Drop programmes, which are aimed at monitoring, reporting on and improving the operation and maintenance of wastewater treatment plants, and the quality of drinking water.
-The DWA are currently prioritising efforts towards improvements in the Uthukela District Municipality in KZN.
+In terms of improving the management of water quality in the province, the national Department of Water Affairs and Sanitation is running the Green Drop and Blue Drop programmes, which are aimed at monitoring, reporting on and improving the operation and maintenance of wastewater treatment plants, and the quality of drinking water.
+The DWAS are currently prioritising efforts towards improvements in the uThukela District Municipality in KZN.

 In terms of the Constitution (Act No. 108 of 1996), waste management service delivery is a local government function.
-The National Environmental Management: Waste Act, 2008 (Act No. 59 Of 2008) provides for a system of licensing of waste management activities, and for the establishment of a National Waste Management Strategy (NWMS), which was published in November 2011.
+The National Environmental Management: Waste Act, 2008 (Act No. 59 of 2008) provides for a system of licensing of waste management activities, and for the establishment of a National Waste Management Strategy (NWMS), which was published in November 2011.
 The goals of the NWMS are: